VPNL/fLoc/README.md

 ## Code

 The `runme` wrapper function generates an object `session` of the class `fLocSession` that is used to both run the experiment and store information about the participant, stimulus, and task performance.
-This creates a custom stimulus sequence for each run of the experiment that is stored in an object `seq` of the class `fLocSequence`.
-Both class files used by the localizer can be found in the respository functions directory (`~/fLoc/functions/`) and edited to further customize the design of the localizer.
+This generates a custom stimulus sequence for each run of the experiment that is stored in an object `seq` of the class `fLocSequence`.
+Both class files are located in [`~/fLoc/functions/`](https://github.com/VPNL/TemporalChannels/blob/master/functions) and can be edited to customize the experimental design.

-Data files are saved in session-specific subdirectories in `~/fLoc/data/` that are labeled with ID strings incorporating the session name, date, task, and number of runs (e.g., `AS_09-Aug-2017_oddball_4runs`).
-Each data subdirectory contains files beginning with a session ID and suffixed with either `_fLocSession.mat` (for storing session information) or `_fLocSequence.mat` (for storing stimulus information).
-Data subdirectories also store stimulus parameter (`.par`) files that are written for each run and used for analyzing fMRI data.
-By default the `.par` files are written in a format compatible with [vistasoft](https://github.com/vistalab/vistasoft).
+Data files are saved in session-specific subdirectories in `~/fLoc/data/` that are labeled with ID strings concatenating the session name, date, task, and number of runs (e.g., `AS_09-Aug-2017_oddball_4runs`).
+Each data subdirectory stores `.mat` files suffixed with `_fLocSession.mat` (which contain session information) and `_fLocSequence.mat` (which contain stimulus information).
+Data subdirectories also store stimulus parameter (`.par`) files that are written for each run and used for analyzing fMRI data (`.par` files are written in a format compatible with [vistasoft](https://github.com/vistalab/vistasoft) by default).

 ### Using the runme function